Prehistoric Ireland: Glaciation and the Palaeolithic

-During the Last Glacial Maximum, ice sheets more than 3000 m thick scoured the landscape of Ireland, by 24,000 years ago they extended beyond the southern coast of Ireland, by 16,000 years ago they had retreated so that only an ice bridge existed between Northern Ireland and Scotland, by 14,000 years ago Ireland was completely isolated from Britain and by 11,700 years ago this Glacial period is recognized as having ended with no more glaciers present, but leaving Ireland as an arctic tundra.
-This period's effects on Ireland are referred to as the Midlandian glaciation.
+During the Last Glacial Maximum, (between about 26,000 and 20,000 years BP) ice sheets more than 3000 m thick scoured the landscape of Ireland.
+By 24,000 years ago they extended beyond the southern coast of Ireland; but by 16,000 years ago the glaciers had retreated so that only an ice bridge remained between Ireland and Scotland.
+By 14,000 years ago Ireland was completely isolated from Britain; and this glacial period is recognized as having ended about 11,700 years ago, without glaciers being present, but leaving Ireland as an arctic tundra landscape.
+This period is referred to as the Midlandian glaciation.

 During the period between 17,500 and 12,000 years ago, a warmer period referred to as the Bølling-Allerød allowed for the rehabitation of northern areas of Europe by roaming hunter-gatherers.
-Genetic evidence suggests this reoccupation began in southwestern Europe and faunal remains suggest the existence of a refugium in Iberia that extended up into southern France.
-Those originally attracted to the north during the pre-boreal period would be species like reindeer and aurochs.
-Some sites as far north as Sweden inhabited earlier than 10,000 years ago suggest that humans might have used glacial termini as places from which they hunted migratory game.
+Genetic evidence suggests this reoccupation began in southwestern Europe, and faunal remains suggest the existence of a refugium in Iberia that extended up into southern France.
+Species originally attracted to the north during the pre-boreal period included reindeer and aurochs.
+Some sites as far north as Sweden inhabited earlier than 10,000 years ago suggest that humans might have used glacial termini as places from which to hunt migratory game.

-These factors and ecological changes brought humans to the edge of the northernmost ice-free zones of continental Europe by the onset of the Holocene and this included regions close to Ireland.
+These factors and ecological changes brought humans to the edge of the northernmost ice-free zones of continental Europe by the onset of the Holocene (11.5ky ago) and this included regions close to Ireland.
 However, during the early part of the Holocene Ireland itself had a climate that was inhospitable to most European animals and plants.
 Human occupation was unlikely, although fishing was possible.

-Britain and Ireland may have been joined by a land bridge, but because this hypothetical link would have been cut by rising sea levels so early into the warm period, perhaps by 14,000 BC, few temperate terrestrial flora or fauna would have crossed into Ireland.
-Snakes and most other reptiles could not repopulate Ireland because any land bridge disappeared before temperatures became warm enough for them.
-The lowered sea level also joined Britain to continental Europe; this persisted much longer, probably until around 5600 BC.